Unboxed-Software/solana-course/content/hello-world-program.md

 *By the end of this lesson, you will be able to:*

+- Use the Rust module system
+- Define a function in Rust
+- Explain the `Result` type
 - Explain the entry point to a Solana program
 - Build and deploy a basic Solana program
 - Submit a transaction to invoke our “Hello, world!” program